SilkePilon/JotiHunt/readme.md

 - **API for fetching game data**: News, hints, and assignments are fetched from Jotihunt's public API and stored in the local database.
 - **Real-time updates**: Game data is automatically updated every minute.
 - **Location sharing**: Users can share their live location, which is saved in the database and can be displayed to other players.
+- **Visual database**: View a visual representation of the live database.
+- **API testing**: Run tests on all API endpoints to ensure proper functionality.

 ---